 Almost 30 percent of women between the ages of 20 and 50 have BV – or more accurately, are in a state of BV – enough vaginal dysbiosis at any given time that their flora is significantly disrupted.
 Unfortunately, conventional doctors know surprisingly little about how to treat it outside of prescribing antibiotics, which often don’t work, leading to multiple rounds of treatment which may eventually reduce the overgrowth of the annoying bacteria, but don’t help to reset your vaginal ecology – and may wipe out even more good microorganisms along with the symptom-causing ones.

-Bacterial Vaginosis Risks
+Risks of Having Bacterial Vaginosis

 BV does need to be taken seriously.
 Disruption in the natural ecology of the vagina changes the pH and vaginal mucous, the job of which is to protect us against infections.
 BV reduces our defense mechanisms and makes us more susceptible to contracting sexually-transmitted infections (STIs), frighteningly, including HIV.
 It is also associated with abnormal Pap smears, pelvic inflammatory disease (PID) which can cause later fertility problems and ectopic pregnancy, and endometritis (inflammation in the lining of the uterus).